awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: No
 `iam`
 Determines whether to use the AWS Batch job IAM role defined in a job definition when mounting the Amazon EFS file system\.
 If enabled, transit encryption must be enabled in the `EFSVolumeConfiguration`\.
 If this parameter is omitted, the default value of `DISABLED` is used\.
-For more information, see [Using Amazon EFS Access Points](https://docs.aws.amazon.com/batch/latest/userguide/efs-volumes.html#efs-volume-accesspoints) in the *AWS Batch User Guide*\.
+For more information, see [Using Amazon EFS access points](efs-volumes.md#efs-volume-accesspoints)\.
 Type: String
 Valid values: `ENABLED` \| `DISABLED`
 Required: No